Gary Oldman: Career

-Late 1970s–1980s
+1979–1985: Early roles and theatre work

 After leaving drama school, Oldman was the first in his year to receive professional work; he stated that this was not a result of being the most talented actor, but rather diligence and application.
-In 1979, he starred in Thark, opposite Annette Kerr, at York's Theatre Royal.
+In 1979 he starred in Thark, opposite Annette Kerr, at York Theatre Royal.
 Subsequent plays included Cabaret, Privates on Parade and Romeo and Juliet.
-In December 1979, Oldman appeared as Puss in Dick Whittington and His Cat, staged at York.
-He also acted in Colchester, then with Glasgow's Citizens Theatre; Oldman's work ethic and trademark intensity would make him a favourite with audiences in Glasgow during the 1980s.
+In December 1979 Oldman appeared as Puss in Dick Whittington and His Cat, staged at York.
+He also acted in Colchester, then with the Citizens Theatre in Glasgow; Oldman's work ethic and trademark intensity would make him a favourite with audiences in Glasgow during the 1980s.
 He also toured Europe and South America with the Citizens Theatre company.

-From 1980 to 1981, Oldman appeared in The Massacre at Paris (Christopher Marlowe), Desperado Corner (Shaun Lawton) and Robert David MacDonald's plays Chinchilla and A Waste of Time.
+From 1980 to 1981 Oldman appeared in The Massacre at Paris (Christopher Marlowe), Desperado Corner (Shaun Lawton) and Robert David MacDonald's plays Chinchilla and A Waste of Time.
 He performed in a 6-month West End run of MacDonald's Summit Conference, opposite Glenda Jackson, in 1982.
 Also that year, Oldman made his film debut in Colin Gregg's Remembrance, and would have starred in Don Boyd's Gossip if that film had not collapsed.
 The following year, he landed a starring role as a skinhead in Mike Leigh's film Meantime, and moved on to Chesterfield to assume the lead role in Entertaining Mr Sloane (Joe Orton).
 He then went to Westcliffe to star in Saved (Edward Bond).

 Saved proved to be a major breakthrough for Oldman.
 Max Stafford-Clark, artistic director of the Royal Court Theatre, had seen Oldman's performance and cast him as Scopey, the lead role of Bond's The Pope's Wedding, in 1984.
-For his acclaimed performance, he won two of British theatre's top honours: the Time Out Fringe Award for Best Newcomer, and the Drama Theatre Award for Best Actor—the latter of which was shared with future film co-star Anthony Hopkins for his performance in Pravda.
+For his acclaimed performance, he won two of British theatre's top honours: the Time Out Fringe Award for Best Newcomer, and the Drama Theatre Award for Best Actor—the latter of which was shared with his future film co-star Anthony Hopkins for his performance in Pravda.
 Oldman's turn in The Pope's Wedding led to a run of work with the Royal Court, and from 1984 to 1986 he appeared in Rat in the Skull (Ron Hutchinson), The Desert Air (Nicholas Wright), Cain and Abel, The Danton Affair (Pam Gems), Women Beware Women (Thomas Middleton), Real Dreams (Trevor Griffiths) and all three of Bond's The War Plays: Red Black and Ignorant, The Tin Can People and Great Peace.
 Oldman was a member of the Royal Shakespeare Company from 1985 to 1986.